teobresums/teobresums/README.md

  * Damour, Nagar (2009) [Relativistic tidal properties of neutron stars](http://inspirehep.net/record/821786) Formalism relativistic Love numbers
  * Damour, Nagar (2009) [An Improved analytical description of inspiralling and coalescing black-hole binaries](http://inspirehep.net/record/812296)
  * Damour, Iyer, Nagar (2008) [Improved resummation of post-Newtonian multipolar waveforms from circularized compact binaries](http://inspirehep.net/record/802497) Resummed EOB waveform

+## Developers

+Please contact us if you wish to be included in the list of developers.

+A short description of the code can be found in `C/src/README.md`.
+Please, take a moment to understand the data structures and how the parameters are managed.

+Since June 2018 the repository is managed (roughly) following the description [here](https://gist.github.com/digitaljhelms/4287848).

+If you want to start a new branch or a new development make sure to
+* Talk to us
+* Run the benchmark *before* applying any change
+* Run the benchmark *after* you applied your changes and before pushing them; compare and make sure you did not break anything.